titzer/RiffHound/beatmapper/implementation-plan.md

 ### Interaction Modes (set from toolbar)

-**Select mode** (default):
 - Click a beat marker to select it (Shift+click to add to selection)
 - Click+drag a beat marker to move it
+- (Delete/Backspace deletes selected beats)
 - Click empty space to deselect

-**Place mode**:
-- Click empty space to add a beat at the cursor's time position
+- Click inside insertion strip to add a beat at the cursor's time position
-- Click an existing beat to delete it
-- (Delete/Backspace in Select mode also deletes selected beats)

 **Region Select mode**:
 - Click+drag on empty space draws a selection rectangle; all beats within are selected